elalish/manifold/README.md

 [![npm version](https://badge.fury.io/js/manifold-3d.svg)](https://badge.fury.io/js/manifold-3d)
 [![twitter](https://img.shields.io/twitter/follow/manifoldcad?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=manifoldcad)

 Manifold is a geometry kernel for operating on watertight meshes that represent solid objects.
 Our primary goal is reliability: guaranteed manifold output without caveats or edge cases.
-Our secondary goal is performance: efficient algorithms that make extensive use of parallelization (or pipelining when only a single thread is available).
+Our secondary goal is performance: efficient algorithms that make extensive use of parallelization, or pipelining when only a single thread is available.

 ## Users